globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

 .. note::

-    Currently ``GlobusApp`` can only be used in scripts (e.g., notebooks or automation) and local applications launched directly by a user.
+    Currently ``GlobusApp`` can only be used in scripts (e.g., notebooks or automation) and applications directly responsible for a user's login flow.

     Web services and other hosted applications operating as resource servers should see :ref:`globus_authorizers` instead.